Heuristic Weakly Supervised 3D Human Pose Estimation: Experimental Evaluation

 \subsection{Implementation Details}

-\textbf{Data Preparation:} The depth data in each dataset (when available) is preprocessed with denoising \cite{nguyen2012modeling} and hole filing \cite{liu2016computationally}.
-The joint depth proxy $X_{dp}$ is extracted from the 2D joint location $x$ from the denoised depth image and reprojected into 3D in the camera space.
-All images are normalized and human center cropped.
-Random flipping, rotation and scaling, and random channel-wise noise are used for data augmentation.
+\textbf{Data Preparation:} Depth data is preprocessed with denoising \citep{nguyen2012modeling} and hole-filing \citep{liu2016computationally} algorithms.
+The joint depth proxy $X_{\text{dp}}$ is extracted from the 2D joint location $x$ from the denoised depth image and reprojected into 3D in the camera space.
+All images are normalized cropped to center bodies.
+Random flipping, rotation, scaling, and random channel-wise noise are used for data augmentation.